Updated: Oct 1

 12. Call The Last House for Help or Referral

 The Last House is a nonjudgemental support system who can provide top notch treatment to the guys out there.
-And if you need a female perspective, call them!
+And if you need a female referral, call them!
 They will find a resource for you.
 Now Vince is carrying on with a full functioning independent life.
 He has his friends, family, and community who make him even better.
 Words can not begin to describe how thankful I am for this program.
 Thank you Clayton, Chris, Andy, Miles, and the team who truly gave my my brother back.
 I hope this blog does some justification to the horror we felt and the journey we overcame with mental health and substance abuse.

 THE LAST HOUSE